neelimagprasad/neelimagprasad.github.io/index.md

 ![Photo of Neelima](profile.png){: style="display:block; float:left; width:200px; height:267px; object-fit:cover; object-position:50% 85%; border-radius:6px; margin:8px 16px 8px 0; vertical-align:top;" }

-> My name is Neelima Prasad and I am a third-year Ph.D. candidate in Computer Science at the University of Colorado Boulder, advised by Professor Danna Gurari in the [Image and Video Computing (IVC) Group](https://home.cs.colorado.edu/~DrG/IVC_Group.html).
+> I am a third-year Ph.D. candidate in Computer Science at the University of Colorado Boulder, advised by Professor Danna Gurari in the [Image and Video Computing (IVC) Group](https://home.cs.colorado.edu/~DrG/IVC_Group.html).
 My research centers on developing vision systems that can accurately segment and track objects and their constituent parts across images and videos.
 I focus on image and video instance segmentation, multi-object tracking, and dataset creation.
 >
-> Before beginning my Ph.D., I worked as a Computer Scientist at the Naval Air Systems Command (NAVAIR), where I developed reinforcement learning systems for various defense simulations and designed tools for radar and electronic warfare analysis.
-Earlier, I spent several years as a research intern at Los Alamos National Laboratory, contributing to projects in cryptography, network analysis, and astrophysics, including co-authoring a publication on gamma-ray burst modeling.
+> Before beginning my Ph.D., I worked as a Computer Scientist at the Naval Air Systems Command (NAVAIR), where I developed reinforcement learning systems for various defense simulations.
+Earlier, I spent several years as a research intern at Los Alamos National Laboratory, contributing to projects in cryptography, network analysis, and astrophysics.
 I earned my B.S. in Mathematics & Computer Science from UC San Diego and have since gained experience across industry and research labs.
 I am currently an AI engineering intern at LightTable, where I hope to continue bridging academic innovation and industry-scale deployment in computer vision.
 {: .bio-mono}

 <div class="footer-links">